baobabyoo/baobabyoo.github.io/pages/students_topics/software_tips_radmc3d.md

 If you do it now, don't forget to type 'rehash'.
 ```
 I included this line `export PATH=//Users/hyliu/bin:$PATH` in my `~/.bashrc`.

+If you are using Mac, some Python scripts for basic analyses may be located in the path similar to `/Users/hyliu/bin/python/radmc3d_tools`.